|Armament:||4 or 8 TOW missles in 2 missle launchers|

 The Cobra was the mainstay of the U.S. Army attack helicopter fleet and first saw service providing fire support to UH-1's in highly mobile “air cavalry” tactics utilized Vietnam.
 It also saw action in Grenada in 1983, Panama in 1989, and during Operations Desert Shield and Desert Storm in the 1990-91 Gulf War.

-Email if you have any information or comments on the Bell AH-1S 'TOWCOBRA'.
+Send in this Contact Reference Form if you have any information or comments on the Bell AH-1S 'TOWCOBRA'.